IDNI/tau-testnet/README.md

 ## Known Issues / Notes

 *   The fee model (`fee_limit`) is a placeholder and not yet enforced.
-*   The chain state (balances, sequence numbers) is updated in memory *before* a transaction is included in a block.
-A server crash between transaction validation and block creation could lead to a state inconsistency.

 ## Project Status